aws/amazon-ecs-ami/README.md

 # ECS-optimized AMI Build Recipes
 > [!IMPORTANT]
-> The ECS-optimized Amazon Linux 1 AMI (AL1) will reach its end-of-life (EOL) on September 15, 2025.
+> The ECS-optimized Amazon Linux 1 AMI (AL1) has reached its end-of-life (EOL) on September 15, 2025.
 > The ECS-optimized Amazon Linux 2 AMI (AL2) will reach its EOL on June 30, 2026, mirroring the same EOL date of the upstream [Amazon Linux 2 Operating System](https://aws.amazon.com/amazon-linux-2/faqs).
 > We encourage customers to upgrade their applications to use Amazon Linux 2023, which includes long term support through 2028.